Frequently Asked Questions

 While the article doesn't specify how to report scams, it advises caution regarding unsolicited calls from any area code, including 854.
 Contacting the Federal Communications Commission (FCC) for resources and tips on identifying and avoiding such scams may be helpful.

-Area Code 854: North Charleston, SC
+Area Code 854: Complete Guide to North Charleston, SC Coverage and Dialing

 While North Charleston is the focal point, area code 854 covers a broader area including:

-Why Was 854 Introduced?
+Why Was the 854 Area Code Added?

 Key Telecommunications Players